bwcompton/DEPMEP/inst/howto.md

 ### Get the MEP Cost Factor

 Once you've located your culvert, click on it to get the MEP Cost Factor.
-A popup window will give you the MEP Cost Factor, the components that go into calculating it (habitat quality and connectivity restoration potential), the NAACC XYcode for the culvert, and the latitude and longitude.
-See **About MEP guidance** for an explanation of the MEP Cost Factor and a summary of how to interpret the information in the popup window.
+A popup window will give display the following information about the culvert:
+* **The MEP Cost Factor**
+* Habitat quality and its components
+* Restoration potential and the classes that determined the score
+* Critical Linkages percentiles
+* The NAACC XYcode for the culvert
+* The latitude and longitude
+* A link to the NAACC survey page for this culvert, if it's been surveyed

 Note that you can copy the text from the popup and paste it into a document or email.
 You can also copy just the numerical part of lat-long and paste it into the locate field in this tool or in Google maps to jump to the culvert.

+See **About the MEP guidance** for an explanation of the MEP Cost Factor and a summary of how to interpret the information in the popup window.

 ### If the culvert isn't displayed